 Overdraft protection allows funds to be transferred from a designated credit union savings or checking account to pay a transaction that might be rejected because you do not have enough money in your account.
 If there is not enough money in your account based on the available balance, the payment will be rejected and resulting in fees from the credit union and the merchant that does not receive the payment – unless Courtesy Pay Privilege is applied.

 If the savings or checking account does not have enough funds to cover the payment, based on the available balance, funds will be transferred from the designated account to cover the overdraft.
 Sun East provides 2 free overdraft transfers per month.
 Sun East charges $10 per transaction for 3 or more overdraft transfers per month.
 The overdraft transfer fee applies if there is not enough money in your account based on the available balance described above.
-See the Deposit Account Agreement for additional details.
+See the Depository Agreement for additional details.

 Overdraft Protection only works if you have enough money to cover the transaction in your account.